openmost/openmost-site-kit/readme.txt

 Contributors: Openmost
 Requires at least: 6.0
-Tested up to: 6.6.2
+Tested up to: 6.8.3
-Stable tag: 1.1.2
+Stable tag: 2.0.0
-Tags: matomo, piwik, analytics, site, kit, tracking, statistics, stats, analytic Requires PHP: 7.2
+Tags: matomo, piwik, analytics, site, kit, tracking, statistics, stats, analytic Requires PHP: 8.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Openmost Site Kit allow you website to expose a DataLayer ready to use for your Matomo instance.
+Openmost Site Kit allow your WordPress instance to connect with Matomo Cloud or OnPremise.
 You can easly provide Matomo or Matomo Tag Manager tracking code.
-Expose a full data layer with contextual data.
 Get in touch with the dashboard and respect the law with GDPR script easy deployment.